-Section 6: Conclusions
+Section 7: Conclusions

 - Marrickville Metro is a successful sub-regional shopping centre, located in the inner west Sydney suburb of Marrickville.
 The trade area served by the centre is characterised by a significant under supply of retail floorspace.
-Marrickville Metro is the only existing shopping centre within the defined main trade area which offers consumers significant comparison shopping facilities. - The rest of the centre's main trade area competitive landscape is characterised by discrete retail shopping strips, with the more successful examples of these offering targeted, convenience-oriented shopping facilities to residents in their immediate localities. - In general, the lower quality of retail floorspace provided along these strips (excluding the provision at King St, Newtown), and lack of critical mass in terms of a comprehensive retail specialty offer, make it unlikely that national brand retailers not currently represented would be drawn to any of the strips. - Consumer research suggests that there is demand in the trade area for the provision of a 'one-stop-shopping' destination, to complement the localised offers of retail strips within the trade area.
+Marrickville Metro is the only existing shopping centre within the defined main trade area which offers consumers significant comparison shopping facilities. - The rest of the centre's main trade area competitive landscape is characterised by a number of shopping strips, with the more successful examples of these offering targeted, convenience-oriented shopping facilities to residents in their immediate localities. - In general, the lower quality of retail floorspace provided along these strips (excluding the provision at King St, Newtown), and lack of critical mass in terms of a comprehensive retail specialty offer, make it unlikely that national brand retailers not currently represented would be drawn to any of the strips. - Consumer research strongly indicates that there is demand in the trade area for the provision of a 'one-stop-shopping' destination, to complement the localised offers of retail strips within the trade area.
 The above average sales densities currently being achieved by supermarkets within the main trade area also suggests that there is demand for additional supermarket floorspace. - Against this backdrop we have considered the likely benefits and impacts to flow from the proposed expansion of Marrickville Metro.
-In summary: - The proposed expansion of Marrickville Metro would be expected to have some trading impacts on retailers throughout the trade area.
-However, these impacts are not likely to be so significant as to threaten the ongoing viability on any one retail facility or strip.
+In summary: - The proposed expansion of Marrickville Metro, even in its smaller format, would be expected to have some trading impacts on retailers throughout the trade area.
+However, these impacts are not likely to be so significant as to threaten the ongoing viability of any one retail facility or strip.

-- A greater proportion of the sales expected to be generated by the proposed expansion of Marrickville Metro is expected to come from the retention of resident spending which is currently escaping the trade area.
-The expanded Marrickville Metro is likely to take on a more comprehensive role in the retail hierarchy, meeting a greater range of trade area residents' comparison shopping needs than does the centre's current offer.
-As such, it will compete more directly with the higher order facilities located beyond the trade area, such as the Sydney CBD, Westfield Eastgardens, Burwood and Bondi Junction, Ashfield Mall and the Campsie Centre. - It is clear that the proposed expansion of Marrickville Metro will also result in a range of very important economic benefits, including the provision of a wider range of shopping facilities to trade area residents, additional employment, and improved amenity for local residents.
+- A substantial proportion of the sales expected to be generated by the proposed expansion of Marrickville Metro will come from the retention of resident spending which is currently escaping the trade area.
+The expanded Marrickville Metro is likely to take on a greater role in the retail hierarchy, meeting a broader range of trade area residents' comparison shopping needs than does the centre's current offer.
+As such, it will compete more directly with the higher order facilities located beyond the trade area, in particular the Sydney CBD, Broadway Centre, Westfield centres at Burwood, Bondi Junction and Eastgardens, and Ashfield Mall. - The proposed expansion of Marrickville Metro will also result in a range of other important economic benefits, including the provision of a wider range of shopping facilities to trade area residents, additional employment, and improved amenity for local residents.